-On each vesting date, the RSUs entitle the awardee to receive cash or common shares of the Company.
-If at the vesting date the share price is less than \$8.50 per share, then the Company, at its election, will either (a) pay cash to the employee equal to \$8.50 multiplied by the number of RSUs vesting on such date, or (b) pay cash to the employee equal to the difference between \$8.50 and the vesting date share price, multiplied by the number of RSUs vesting on that date plus that number of shares equal to the number of RSUs vesting on such date.
-If the share price is greater than \$8.50, then the Company will settle the RSUs in common shares.
+On each vesting date, the RSUs entitled the awardee to receive cash or common shares of the Company.
+During the five year vesting period, the Company, at its election, either (a) paid cash to the employee equal to \$8.50 multiplied by the number of RSUs vesting on such date, or (b) paid cash to the employee equal to the difference between \$8.50 and the vesting date share price, multiplied by the number of RSUs vesting on that date plus that number of shares equal to the number of RSUs vesting on such date.

-The awards under this plan require either full or partial cash settlement if the share price at vesting is less than \$8.50 per share.
-To the extent that it is considered probable that cash settlement will be required, a portion of these awards is treated as cash settled, and recorded on the statements of financial position as a liability.
-The carrying amount of the liability at March 31, 2016 was \$2.1 million [March 31, 2015 - \$1.7 million].
+The awards under this plan require either full or partial cash settlement if the share price at vesting was less than \$8.50 per share.
+To the extent that it was considered probable that cash settlement will be required, a portion of these awards was treated as cash settled, and recorded on the statements of financial position as a liability.
+The carrying amount of the liability at March 31, 2017 was \$nil [March 31, 2016 - \$2.1 million].

-The fair value of the RSUs at the grant date was \$8.50, for a total plan value of \$20.2 million, which is being amortized on a graded basis.
+The fair value of the RSUs at the grant date was \$8.50, for a total plan value of \$20.2 million, which was amortized on a graded basis.
+The awards were fully amortized as of March 31, 2017.